Great Yarmouth Row Houses & Greyfriars' Cloisters

 https://www.english-heritage.org.uk/visit/places/great-yarmouth-row-houses-and-greyfriars-cloisters/

-Sheringham Highlights - things to see and do in and around the town
+Things to do in and around Hunstanton